santakadev/refactoring-legacy-php/README.md

 You can start thinking about how you can slice the software in different modules.

+### Handling UI/UX refactoring

+UI refactoring -> better look with same functionalities UX refactoring -> better user experience with same functionarlities

+If you are working with a legacy app, the UI/UX will be probably outdated and buggy.

 ### No routing

 No routing sistem.
 Bunch of PHP scripts